jtorreggiani/react-skeleton/README.md

-# Getting Started with Create React App
+# React Skeleton

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an example application bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts